obi-ontology/obi-ontology.org/docs/data-properties.md

 - An entity's object property lacks a `has specified value` relation where one is expected.

-- For an entity that `has quality` some instance of a quality which is described by an instance of a `categorical value specification`, if the quality instance is the same as the CVS class `specifies value of` target, then no choice has been made, and no information is carried.
+- For a value being described by a `categorical value specification` (CVS) class, if that value matches the CVS class's expressed  `specifies value of` target, then no choice has been made, and no information is carried.

 Suitable object properties:

-- `inheres in` or `bearer of` object property if ...???
+It is straightforward to see an entity connected to a pertinent quality via `has quality`.
+But what object properties should connect entities to ICES?

 - `denotes` if the ICE is a type of **identifier**, such as a [`centrally registered identifier symbol`](http://purl.obolibrary.org/obo/IAO_0000577) like a [`specimen identifier`](http://purl.obolibrary.org/obo/OBI_0001616) or a NCIT [`identifier`](http://purl.obolibrary.org/obo/NCIT_C25364) for example.
 - 'location of' if the literal value X is locating the given entity by a geospatial reference. ????
+- `inheres in` or `bearer of` object property if ...???

 One can also use cardinality to specify more than one data property is allowed or required.
 Note that some OWL reasoning profiles don't work with cardinality.

-Now, back to the age example, it looks like we could supply various age measurements like this:
+Now, back to the age example, it seems like we could supply various age measurements like this:

 <img src="/assets/images/docs/data_lee_object_property_ages.png">

-Rather than establish a `has age` data property, OBI expresses that [`age`](http://purl.obolibrary.org/obo/PATO_0000011) is a quality of our entity, and then focuses on defining the semantics of it and its subclasses.
+To summarize, rather than establish a `has age` data property, OBI expresses that [`age`](http://purl.obolibrary.org/obo/PATO_0000011) is a quality of our entity, and then focuses on defining the semantics of it and its subclasses.
 However, there are some limitations of the `has ... value` data property that this diagram and the one below expose.

 <img align="right" src="/assets/images/docs/data_lee_data_properties.png">